-In the picture above, it can be seen that there is a fight between more or less categories, since less categories provide less mental load, but on the flip side they hide the intrinsic details (differences within categories, and similarities between categories, especially on the border).
+In the picture above, it can be seen that there is a fight between more or fewer categories since fewer categories provide less mental load, but on the flip side, they hide the intrinsic details (differences within categories, and similarities between categories, especially on the border).
 Hence, there is a tug-of-war or other complementary aspects (more/less, between/within).

 So what are the functional groups?

-As pretty much everything in this book, this represents a “jig” that constraints the “degrees of freedom” and makes decision making a bit easier.
+As pretty much everything in this article, this represents a “jig” that constrains the “degrees of freedom” and makes decision-making a bit easier.
 But, based on your unique situation and context, you are more than free to modify the jig.

 Here are the categories I use:

 Not sure I’ve picked the right terminology but it seems logical to me, and you are free to modify it.

 Playing Squad refers to athletes who played the last game over a certain threshold (for example, in soccer we use 60min) and also represents the athletes who are going to start the next game (i.e. starting line up).

 Reserves, sometimes called the Bench refers to the athletes who were in the last game and are in the next game protocol, but who haven’t accumulated enough minutes to deem special treatment (e.g. recovery training the next day).
 For example, in soccer, we have 11 starting players, and 7 athletes on the bench (6 sub players, and one extra sub goalkeeper).
 For each game, 18 athletes are enlisted in the game protocol.

 Playing Squad and Reserves differ the most after the game, where the Reserves might do an extra hard day (conditioning), and the Playing Squad might do a recovery session.
 They differ less as the week goes by, and due to inherent risk, they most likely do the same training couple of days preceding the next game.
 This is due to the uncertainty of the game, where we cannot afford to have reserves tired since they might go in and play a full match.